Skyscanner says Khazanah, Yahoo Japan among new investors in company

-KUALA LUMPUR Travel search engine Skyscanner said Malaysia's sovereign fund Khazanah Nasional, Yahoo Japan Corp (4689.T) and three other companies would jointly invest about 128 million pounds ($185.9 million) in the company.
+KUALA LUMPUR Jan 12 Travel search engine Skyscanner said Malaysia's sovereign fund Khazanah Nasional, Yahoo Japan Corp and three other companies would jointly invest about 128 million pounds ($185.9 million) in the company.

 Fund manager Artemis, investment groups Baillie Gifford and Vitruvian Partners were the other investors, Skyscanner said in a statement on Tuesday.